hassaan4584/Swiftjective-C/_posts/2019-02-14-NS_CLOSED_ENUM.md

 Though this clearly enhances life with Swift, I'd argue this can be a valuable addition to any Objective-C exclusive code base.
 If you're browsing a header, the intent of the enumeration's status (both current and future) are clear by either the use of `NS_ENUM` versus `NS_CLOSED_ENUM`.

 ### Choices
 It's worth considering which type of enumeration to use with Objective-C at this point.
-We've got enum, ENUM or NS_CLOSED_ENUM.
+We've got enum, NS_ENUM or NS_CLOSED_ENUM.
 Fortunately, the answer is much simpler than you  might think.

 > NS_OPTIONS is also a choice, but is more suited towards bitmasks.